 6. Install antivirus and run a full scan.
 Schedule periodic scans and on-access scanning capabilities.

 7. Monitor network traffic across the company to identify any similar behaviours.

-It is similar to the above mentioned points under malware attack.
-However, difference is the after-math where ransomware leaves you with encrypted data without any access.
-Ransomware attack encrypts the important files, leaving no way to decrypt these without decryption key.
+It is similar to the above-mentioned points under malware attack.
+However, the difference is the after-math where ransomware leaves you with encrypted data without any access.
+Ransomware attack encrypts the important files, leaving no way to decrypt these without a decryption key.
 This is held by attackers available upon ransom payment.
-A good initiative No More Ransom , supported by Europol European Cybercrime Centre and private companies, provides prevention advice and decryption tools from anti-virus vendors, which may help.
+A good initiative No More Ransom, supported by Europol European Cybercrime Centre and private companies, provides prevention advice and decryption tools from anti-virus vendors, which may help.

-As described above if you should pay ransom or after attack strategy to clean up the network, businesses should consider next steps carefully.
+As described above if you should pay the ransom or after attack strategy to clean up the network, businesses should consider the next steps carefully.

 Cybersecurity is a must-have for anyone who is heavily reliant on the internet for lifestyle, work, or leisure purposes.
 Too many attackers have made a foothold in the cybersphere, which means that staying safe must be everyone’s priority.
 Educating users on the importance of network security will help everyone fight back against malicious attackers online.

 Our assessment services assist customers with preparation against such attacks.
 These technical risk assessments assist with proactive and resilient measures against malicious attacks on your network and data.
 Should you feel to discuss any security concerns, get in touch for a free chat.